FlowRMS/flow-connect-backend/docs/CAMPAIGN_EMAIL_SENDING.md

 ## Overview

 The campaign email sending system enables sending marketing emails to campaign recipients with configurable pacing and daily limits.
-It uses a **background worker** that automatically processes campaigns - no frontend polling required.
+It uses **TaskIQ** with a cron-based scheduler that automatically processes campaigns - no frontend polling required.

 ## Prerequisites